 The end of "Soldiers of the Empire", in which Martok invites Worf to join his house.

-The third season episode "Indiscretion" also has one of these for Dukat and his half-Bajoran daughter Ziyal.
+The fourth season episode "Indiscretion" also has one of these for Dukat and his half-Bajoran daughter Ziyal.
 While he originally wanted to kill her to save his career, the episode ends with father and daughter embracing each other in a big, big hug.
 Especially heartwarming considering he actually gave up his career and social status by letting her live and openly acknowledging her as his daughter.

 At the end of the Season 7 episode "Take Me Out To The Holosuite", Sisko's VulcanRival tries to rub in just how badly DS9 lost at baseball, even if they did manage to score a run.
 Sisko takes it in stride, enjoying the camaraderie and remembering how much he loved the game, then Sisko's team stand up for him, getting under the Vulcan's skin so bad it leaves him at a loss for words, showing how great the True Companions and Fire-Forged Friends tropes are.